 A: Medical consenters can encourage their current healthcare provider to join the network by calling one of the four numbers below and ask the representative to contact the doctor or provider in question about joining the network.

 A: STAR Health providers can accept three forms of proof that the child is enrolled in the STAR Health Program:

-- Medicaid Card: If the caregiver has not received a child's Medicaid Card, the DFPS caseworker should contact the regional Eligibility Specialist for assistance, including help getting a temporary Medicaid card (Form 1027A).
+- Your Texas Benefits Medicaid Card: If the caregiver has not received a child's Medicaid Card, the caregiver should contact MEHIS at 1-855-827-3748 to request a card but in emergency situations the caregiver should contact Star Health to request a Letter of Eligibility (LOE).
+If the medical provider/pharmacy does not accept the LOE the regional Eligibility Specialist can issue a temporary Medicaid card (Form 1027A).

 - STAR Health ID Card: Superior sends out the ID card once it receives information that a child is in DFPS conservatorship, has changed placements, or selected a new Primary Care Provider (PCP).
 Request replacement cards by calling STAR Health Member Services at 1-866-912-6283.

 - DFPS Form 2085-B, Designation of Medical Consenter: DFPS provides this form to caregivers when the child is placed in their care and updates it when there is a change in who can consent for the child.